xlwings/xlwings/docs/deployment.rst

 * **Uninstalling**

-  The application can be uninstalled again via Window Settings > Apps & Features.
+  The application can be uninstalled again via Windows Settings > Apps & Features.

 Build the Installer
 *******************